Many errors in Excel formulas are caused by a failure to fully understand the order in which mathematical operators are evaluated.

 I.e. press the control key, and while holding this down, press the ` key.

 Note that, on many keyboards, the ` key is at the top left of the keyboard, next to the number 1.

 To hide the formulas again, simply repeat the same key combination (i.e. press CTRL-`).

 However, if you are working with large amounts of data, this recalculation can take several seconds.
-In this case, it is not practical to allow the spreadsheet to freeze while it updates its formulas, every time you enter a new value - you can quickly end up in the position where you simply cannot continue to work on the spreadsheet.
+In this case, it is not practical to allow the spreadsheet to freeze while it updates its formulas, every time you enter a new value.

 If you find yourself in this position, you may want to 'switch off' Excel's Automatic formula updates while you are working on your spreadsheet and then turn them back on again later.

 Warning: If you do switch off the Automatic calculation option, make sure you remember to switch it back on again afterwards, or there is a risk that you will become very confused when your formulas fail to update!!

 The option to activate or deactivate Excel Automatic cell calculation is located in different places in different versions of Excel: